 We love travel.
-When HMI was first created nearly 40 years ago, it was initially only as an incentive travel and meetings company.
+When HMI was first created over 40 years ago, it was initially only an incentive travel and meetings company.
 As time has passed and we’ve expanded into other areas of incentives, incentive travel has always remained close to our hearts.

-And for good reason: for many companies, a sales incentive travel program can tip the odds in their favor, making them the first call in their industry.
+And for good reason: for many companies seeking a competitive advantage, an incentive trip that’s part of a sales incentive program can tip the odds in their favor by boosting motivation and, ultimately, performance.

-Today, we’d like to tell you why.
-Here’s our top 7 reasons you should start implementing a sales incentive travel program for your sales team right now:
+Today, we’d like to tell you one reason why this type of program is so effective.
+Heck, why stop at just one?
+Below are 7 reasons you should start implementing a sales incentive travel program for your sales team right now:

-We talk a lot about how effective incentive travel is for building customer loyalty—but it’s just as powerful in the internal realm.
+We talk a lot about how effective incentive travel is for building customer loyalty—but it can be just as powerful internally for an organization.
 Employee retention is important, and a sales incentive travel program may be your perfect solution to some of these issues.

 By offering your most hardworking employees something they can’t buy in stores, something that they’ll look back on fondly years later, you’ll end up with a dedicated, team-oriented, and loyal sales force.
 They won’t see themselves merely as employees, but as members of a team with a real stake in the success of their company.

-The unquantifiable, but very positive, results that generate from giving your employees a well-earned reward like this are what we in the incentives game call ROE: return on experience.
-Creating a positive brand presence, even internally, will lead to ripple effects elsewhere: your team won’t just perform better, they’ll also become stronger advocates for your brand allowing them to sell better, too.
+The unquantifiable, but very positive, results that are generated from giving your employees a well-earned reward like this are what we in the incentives game call ROE: return on experience.
+Creating a positive brand presence, even internally, will lead to ripple effects elsewhere: your team won’t just perform better, they’ll also become stronger advocates for your brand and leading them to sell better, too.

 Here’s an issue we’ve been noticing recently across certain industries: labor shortages.
 Distributors in areas such as HVAC or electrical supply are seeing a wave of vacant positions as the former largest generation in history, the Baby Boomers, head into retirement without a sufficient supply of Millennials or Gen Z-ers interested in filling the gaps.